 Feature: #82812 - New syntax for importing TypoScript files¶

 A new syntax for importing external TypoScript files has been introduced, which acts as a preprocessor before the actual parsing (Condition evaluation) is made.

 It’s main purpose is ease the use of TypoScript includes and make it easier for integrators and frontend developers to work with distributed TypoScript files.
 The syntax is inspired by SASS imports and works as follows:

-# Import a single file @import 'EXT:myproject/Configuration/TypoScript/randomfile.typoscript' # Import multiple files in a single directory, sorted by file name @import 'EXT:myproject/Configuration/TypoScript/*.typoscript' # Import all files in a directory @import 'EXT:myproject/Configuration/TypoScript/' # It's possible to omit the file ending, then "typoscript" is automatically added @import 'EXT:myproject/Configuration/TypoScript/'
+# Import a single file @import 'EXT:myproject/Configuration/TypoScript/randomfile.typoscript' # Import multiple files in a single directory, sorted by file name @import 'EXT:myproject/Configuration/TypoScript/*.typoscript' # It's possible to omit the file ending, then "*.typoscript" is appended automatically @import 'EXT:myproject/Configuration/TypoScript/'

 The main benefits of

 @import over using

 - Less error-prone when adding statements to TypoScript

 - Easier to read what should be included (files, folders - instead of